hvalev/shiny-server-arm-docker/README.md

 https://github.com/rstudio/shiny-server/wiki/Building-Shiny-Server-from-Source

 # Contents
+To optimize the build time, I have inserted the -j4 flags to various make and install commands to utilize multiple cores.
+As a result, the RAM memory consumption is increased and goes slightly over 1GB at times.
+Be mindful of that and remove those flags, should you try to compile the image on devices with less than 1GB ram or allocate additional swap memory beforehand.

 ## hello/
 The dockerfile preloads the hello-world shiny app to test if everything is working post install.